Roberts-sw/RX-target-board-GCC/readme.md

 1. [demo09](./RTK5RX65Ndemo09): synchronous LED library, uses iopin library
 1. [demo10](./RTK5RX65Ndemo10): program/control button and LED light,

+Starting with demo10, two new folders have been added to ease usage of code snippets from the demos above in real projects:
+1. [lib][./lib]: gathering of "library" files and Rx65x.h register header
+2. [doc][./doc]: some .pdf-documentation about programming concepts used in the demos, as well as the .tex-sources for these documents.
+   For generating the pdf's you can copy portable versions of TeXmaker of TeXstudio onto a windows computer or use an installer version like MikTeX.

 #### RTK5RX65Ndemo10+: to be done

 **Background**: Developing both hard- and software, the Renesas